SierraSoftworks/Iridium/README.md

 }
 ```

+Alternatively, you can pass in a standard MongoDB URI like `mongodb://username:password@localhost:27018/iridium` in place of the configuration object, allowing Iridium to easily be used with MongoS.

 Once you've got a core, you need to connect it to the database.
 This is done by calling the core's *connect* method and giving it a callback function.